Tools & Education

 Built in 1880 and designed by famed Great Lakes architect Orlando Poe, this iconic lighthouse was in dire need of repair.
 More than 120 years of exposure to coastal weather resulted in inexpensive, dysfunctional replacements or completely boarded up windows.
 An exterior steel replacement door was already showing its wear and tear, and did not reflect historical designs of the late 19th century.
 To protect the structure and beauty of this historic building, nine windows and one exterior door needed to be replaced.

-The Custom windows are stylistically similar to the original radius top and rectangular fixed windows, but include high-tech features such as AuraLast® Wood, a revolutionary preservation process developed by JELD-WEN that protects against wood rot, water saturation and termite infestation with a 20-year warranty.
+The Custom windows are stylistically similar to the original radius top and rectangular fixed windows, but include high-tech features such as AuraLast® Wood, a revolutionary preservation process developed by JELD-WEN that protects against wood rot, water saturation and termite infestation with a lifetime limited warranty.
 To preserve the original frame of a double-hung window, a JELD-WEN sashpack replacement unit was an easy to install solution.
 The windows also include low maintenance features such as custom cladding, plus Low-E insulated glass to help keep the tower warmer in the winter and cooler in the summer.

 An exterior Custom Aurora® Fiberglass door with a historic four-panel design uses JELD-WEN’s state-of-the-art technology, developed to withstand harsh coastal conditions yet look and feel like a wood door.
 JELD-WEN fiberglass doors require little maintenance yet won’t expand, swell or absorb moisture over time.